Iran women freely attend football match for first time in decades

-Their beaming smiles underscored a day that felt victorious for Iranian women, even before the match began.
+Their beaming smiles underscored a day that felt victorious for the female fans, even before the match began.

 And with every goal the Iranian team scored, the cheers in the women's section grew louder.

-By the middle of the second half, Iran was leading with a blowout of 9-0.
+By the end of the game, the Iranian side had won with a blowout of 14-0.